fmarino-ipzs/eid-it-wallet-docs/docs/en/introduction.rst

 What distinguishes the IT-Wallet System from previous Authentication systems is that Digital Credentials refer to characteristics, qualities or properties, already authenticated at source.
 These Digital Credentials can be used by the User without the Credential Issuers being aware of their use.
 During the use of the Digital Credentials, no usage information is released to third parties as the relationship is exclusive between the User and the service provider, in a transparent and informed manner.
 The development of the IT-Wallet System includes a phased experimentation process, aimed at testing the Wallet and assessing its impact in real-world contexts.
 This process is designed to validate technical components, user experience elements, and interoperability mechanisms, while ensuring a progressive and controlled adoption of the System.
 Moreover, it supports the continuous improvement of the IT-Wallet and its gradual alignment with the European Digital Identity Wallet (EUDI Wallet), both in terms of architecture and compliance with evolving European specifications.

+..
+    TODO: add/merge the content with The Digital Identity Wallet Paradigm section (ssi-introduction.rst)

 Scope
 -----